-Advantage's obligation to (i) fund the water right cash and share payments, (ii) pay all fees and costs (including legal and administrative fees) associated with the application to transfer the place of use and point of diversion of the water permit (including the cost of defending the validity of the water permit as a result of objections to the transfer made by third parties), and (iii) pay all legal and other costs required to maintain the water permit, are suspended until the determination is successfully appealed and the forfeiture of the water right overturned; provided that, if the Nevada State Engineer, or the court, as applicable, determines that the water right is valid, then in order to maintain the water right option, Advantage shall reimburse the Company for 120% of all amounts owing by Advantage pursuant to the water right option agreement.
+Advantage's obligation to (i) fund the water right cash and share payments, (ii) pay all fees and costs (including legal and administrative fees) associated with the application to transfer the place of use and point of diversion of the water permit (including the cost of defending the validity of the water permit as a result of objections to the transfer made by third parties), and (iii) pay all legal and other costs required to maintain the water permit, were suspended until the determination is successfully appealed and the forfeiture of the water right overturned; provided that, if the Nevada State Engineer, or the court, as applicable, determines that the water right is valid, then in order to maintain the water right option, Advantage shall reimburse the Company for 120% of all amounts owing by Advantage pursuant to the water right option agreement.

-On August 15, 2018, the Company announced that it had executed a termination agreement (the "Agreement") with Advantage Lithium Corp. ("Advantage") to cancel Advantage's option to earn an interest in the Company's water right in the Clayton Valley of Nevada, namely Permit 44411 ("the Water Rights Option").
+On August 3, 2018, the Company executed a termination agreement with Advantage to cancel Advantage's option to earn an interest in the Company's water right in the Clayton Valley of Nevada, namely Permit 44411 ("the Water Rights Option").

-In consideration for the termination of the Water Rights Option, the Company will issue Advantage 1,700,000 common shares (the "Termination Shares").
+In consideration for the termination of the Water Rights Option, the Company issued Advantage 1,700,000 common shares with a fair value of \$127,500 (the "Termination Shares").
 In addition to statutory and TSX-V imposed hold periods, the Termination Shares will be subject to hold periods that expire, as follows:

-- 425,000 Termination Shares to be issued upon execution of the Agreement; - 425,000 Termination Shares on the date that is 6 months from the signing of the Agreement; - 425,000 Termination Shares on the date that is 12 months from the signing of the Agreement; - 425,000 Termination Shares on the date that is 18 months from the signing of the Agreement.
+- 425,000 Termination Shares on August 3, 2018; - 425,000 Termination Shares on February 3, 2019; - 425,000 Termination Shares on August 3, 2019; - 425,000 Termination Shares on February 3, 2020.

 During the hold periods described above, Advantage agreed that it will not sell, assign, transfer, or otherwise trade the Termination Shares without the prior written consent of the Company.
-Completion of the transactions contemplated by this Agreement are subject to the approval of the TSX-V. This Agreement will terminate if the Company does not obtain TSX-V approval within 60 days of the execution of the Agreement.

-(1) Option Agreement - Advantage Lithium Corporation
+(1) Option Agreement - Advantage Lithium Corporation: